-If your coverage ends, Plan benefits will only be paid for allowable charges incurred for covered expenses before your coverage ends.
+If your coverage ends, Cigna will only pay benefits for allowable charges incurred for covered expenses before your coverage ends.

-However, if your coverage ends after your treatment starts for crowns, jackets, bridges, complete dentures, or partial dentures, Cigna continues to pay benefits for these, as long as treatment is completed within 3 months from the date you lose coverage.
+However, if your coverage ends after your treatment starts for crowns, jackets, bridges, complete dentures, or partial dentures, Cigna continues to pay benefits for these, as long as treatment is completed within 3 months the date you lose coverage.